Gibbs point processes on path space: existence, cluster expansion and uniqueness: Existence via the entropy method

 \emph{A particular case:} Let $\phi$ be given by the sum of a hard-core component and a shifted Lennard--Jones potential, i.e.

 where $\phi_{LJ}(u) = \frac{a}{u^{12}} - \frac{b}{u^6}$, $a,b>0$.
 Pictured in Figure \ref{fig:potential} is an example with $R = 1$.
-We remark that this potential has a non-integrable growth in a neighbourhood of its hard core component; in particular, it does not satisfy Assumption \ref{hyp:diff:2} below, which is used for the uniqueness proof.
+We remark that this potential has a non-integrable growth in a neighbourhood of its hard-core component; in particular, it does not satisfy Assumption \ref{hyp:diff:2} below, which is used for the uniqueness proof.

 \end{Example}

 \begin{Example} One can consider a class of \emph{translation-invariant} pair potentials.
 More precisely, let $\Phi$ be invariant by translation: $\Phi(\x_i,\x_j) = \Phi(\x_i-\x_j)$, with